JuliaActuary/JuliaActuary.org/index.md

 - `discount_rate` for a given fixed rate or `InterestCurve`
 - `internal_rate_of_return` or `irr` to calculate the IRR given cashflows (including at timepoints like Excel's `XIRR`)
 - `breakeven` to calculate the breakeven time for a set of cashflows
-- `accum_offset` to calculate accumulations like survivorship from a mortality vector
+- `accum_offset` to calculate accumulations like survival from a mortality vector

 \\
 [ActuaryUtilities package on GitHub 🡕](https://github.com/JuliaActuary/ActuaryUtilities.jl)